 Credit risk is managed by assessing the creditworthiness of potential customers and the potential for exposure to the market in which they operate, combined with regular monitoring and follow-up.
-As part of the Company's credit risk management, where it is considered necessary, such receivables are covered by bank guarantees in favour of the Company, issued by high credit quality financial institutions.

 Management continuously monitors its cash flows to determine its cash requirements and makes comparison with its funded and un-funded facilities with banks in order to manage exposure to liquidity risk.